 I Made a Stash File

-As I navigate around the internet while avoiding inevitable tasks, I come across fascinating stuff–stuff I’d like to use–but later (because, you know, right now I’m working on something, sort of).
-I used to use my web browser to bookmark interesting sites so I could revisit them later.
+As I navigate around the Internet while avoiding inevitable tasks, I come across fascinating stuff — stuff I’d like to use — but later (because, you know, right now I’m working on something, sort of).
+In the past, I used my web browser to bookmark interesting sites so I could revisit them later.
 Eventually I switched to social bookmarking.
-I was starring articles in my reader and using StumbleUpon.

 Then I made a stash file.

 It started with a text file.
 I found a particular site that I wanted to use as inspiration for a poem, but I didn’t want to lose the URL or forget where I’d stored it.
 So, I opened my text editor.
 I copied and pasted the URL along with a quick note to myself and saved the file to my desktop.
 Later, when I was ready, I knew exactly where to find it.

 I started using that same file for other writing ideas that I found online.
 Then, I decided to expand my stash file.
 I created a folder on my desktop and moved the text file into it.
 Now I could save images to the folder.
 But for some of the images, I wanted to make notes.
 So I added a Word document to the folder (Word lets you copy and paste images directly to the document).